tmpim/casket-docs/docs/http-casketfile.md

-# The HTTP Caddyfile
+# The HTTP Casketfile

-This page documents how the HTTP server uses the Caddyfile.
-If you haven't already, take the [Caddyfile tutorial](/tutorial/caddyfile) or read up on the [Caddyfile syntax](/caddyfile) first.
+This page documents how the HTTP server uses the Casketfile.
+If you haven't already, take the [Casketfile tutorial](/tutorial/casketfile) or read up on the [Casketfile syntax](/casketfile) first.

 ### Topics